This annual list of the best coworking franchises was revised and updated on June 16, 2021.

 Office Evolution offers freelancers and remote workers office space, conference rooms, shared workspaces, address and mail options, phone answering, and more.
 Each option comes with its own rental fees.
 There are three different base monthly pricing plans for a dedicated desk, a private office, or a micro office.
 Monthly plans all come with a variety of perks, including reception staff, conference room access along with meeting equipment, kitchen access, and common shared office equipment, along with complimentary wireless internet access.

-Founded by Mark Hemmeter in 2003 and franchising since 2012, the number of locations has grown to 63 (up by three from the previous year’s total), of which eight are company-owned and all are located in the US.
+Founded by Mark Hemmeter in 2003 and franchising since 2012, the number of locations has grown to 72 (up from the previously reported total of 63), of which 10 are company-owned and all are located in the US.

 3. Venture X

 Venture X offers a half-dozen different membership plans, all of which are available on a month-to-month basis without long-term leasing requirements.